Studying and teaching

-The lecture period in the summer semester 2020 will definitely start on 20 April 2020.
-The lecture period for the summer semester has been extended until 7 August 2020.
+The lecture period in the summer semester 2020 begins on 20 April 2020 and will end officially on 7 August 2020.

 Students who are intending to travel to Germany for their first semester in summer semester 2020 or students who returned to their home country in the lecture-free period and are now ‘stuck’ there due to travel restrictions are facing a particularly difficult situation.
 We will do our best to help you as much as we possibly can.

 If you are anxious about missing part of the semester here, please rest assured that you are of course entitled to use any of our digital teaching resources, provided you have access to the internet where you are.

 If you have any individual problems, please either contact your lecturer directly or the Student Advice and Career Centre email@example.com.
 Our colleagues will be happy to help you.